Car Test Centre, England

 Stoke-on-Trent (Newcastle-Under-Lyme) is one of the DVSA's car test sites in England, located in Stoke-on-Trent.
 The choice of routes reflects the local mix of road types rather than any standard national template.
 By volume, Stoke-on-Trent (Newcastle-Under-Lyme) is at the upper end of the DVSA's network.
 With 59.4K tests across 2017-18-2024-25, the figures on this page are about as statistically settled as DVSA data gets.

 Stoke-on-Trent (Newcastle-Under-Lyme) is not where the easier car tests happen.
 The 40.7% pass rate sits 8 points below the UK average of 48.7%, putting the centre #302 of 323 nationally.
 40% of first-timers pass at Stoke-on-Trent (Newcastle-Under-Lyme), 9 points below the UK figure of 49%.
-If your booking is your first attempt, factor that into how many lessons you take on local routes specifically.
+If your booking is your first attempt, factor in a few lessons on the local test-area roads.

 All figures shown are aggregated from the DVSA quarterly statistical release covering the most recent reporting periods available.
 Pass-rate calculations exclude tests cancelled by the candidate or examiner.
 Sample sizes and methodology are described in the source attribution at the foot of this page.